grisov/quickDictionary/readme.md

 ### Version 1.2
 * Added the ability to automatically switch voice synthesizers for selected languages;
+* added the ability to download the current list of languages available in the online-dictionary;
 * Turkish translation added thanks to Cagri Dogan;

 ### Version 1.1